mm-gh-01/azure-arc-dashboard/README.md

 ## Installation

-1. Dowload ArcDashboard.pbit and ProductLifecycle.xlsx and save to local folder C:\ArcDashboard.
+1. Dowload [ArcDashboard.pbit](ArcDashboard.pbit) and [ProductLifecycle.xlsx](ProductLifecycle.xlsx) and save to local folder **C:\ArcDashboard**.
 > [!NOTE]
 > If saving to a different folder path, follow the instructions further down to modify the PowerBI report data source path for ProductLifecycle.xlsx

-2. Open the file ArcDashboard.pbit.
+2. Open the file **ArcDashboard.pbit**.
 Wait for PowerBI Desktop to load and begin refreshing data.
 When the authentication prompt pops up, click **Sign in**.
 Follow one of the two procedures below, depending on whether you are authenticating to the current or alternative Entra ID tenant.<br/>
 ![](images/instructions/pbi_signin.png)

     <details>